-However, the NIEM governance model is such that "DoD will govern its DoD-managed domains," it also says, stating that the department will add a command and control/warfighter data exchange domain to NIEM.
+The NIEM governance model is such that "DoD will govern its DoD-managed domains," it also says, stating that the department will create a NIEM command and control/warfighter data exchange domain.

-Where within the DOD those data exchange standards will be crafted was addressed during the meeting.
-The summary states that attendees agreed the DoD IT Standards Committee or the Defense IT Standards Registry "may not be the appropriate body and process to address data standards" and that the Metadata Registry "may be a better fit."
+The summary states that attendees agreed the DoD IT Standards Committee or the Defense IT Standards Registry "may not be the appropriate body and process" to lead creation of the new domains, and that the Metadata Registry "may be a better fit."

 The NIEM program office--which resides within the Homeland Security Department--is currently at work on version 3.0 of the data exchange model with a tentative delivery date set for fall 2013.
 The new version "addresses model harmonization, core refactoring, incorporation of domain updates, and other architectural enhancements," the NIEM PMO says.